Chevrolet Bolt EUV

 - GM Lake Orion plant in Orion Township, Michigan

-Pricing for the Chevrolet Bolt EUV is currently unknown, but is expected to start in the $30,000 range.
+Pricing for the Chevrolet Bolt EUV is currently unknown, but is expected to start in the mid-$30,000 range.

-The Chevrolet Bolt EUV is expected to launch in the 2020 calendar year as a 2021 model year vehicle.
+The Chevrolet Bolt EUV is will launch in the 2021 calendar year as a 2022 model year vehicle.

 It is expected to be available in the following markets: